MooreThreads/Moore-AnimateAnyone/README.md

 # 🙏🏻 Acknowledgements

 We first thank the authors of [AnimateAnyone]().
-Additionally, we would like to thank the contributors to the [majic-animate](https://github.com/magic-research/magic-animate), [animatediff](https://github.com/guoyww/AnimateDiff) and [Open-AnimateAnyone](https://github.com/guoqincode/Open-AnimateAnyone) repositorities, for their open research and exploration.
+Additionally, we would like to thank the contributors to the [majic-animate](https://github.com/magic-research/magic-animate), [animatediff](https://github.com/guoyww/AnimateDiff) and [Open-AnimateAnyone](https://github.com/guoqincode/Open-AnimateAnyone) repositories, for their open research and exploration.
 Furthermore, our repo incorporates some codes from [dwpose](https://github.com/IDEA-Research/DWPose) and [animatediff-cli-prompt-travel](https://github.com/s9roll7/animatediff-cli-prompt-travel/), and we extend our thanks to them as well.